MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 # OPEN QUESTIONS {ignore=true}
 * does despawn cause grab "release"?
 * does "attach" cause "release"?
-* does an object colliding with another cause "release" (probably same as moving too far)
+* does an entity colliding with another cause "release" (probably same as moving too far)
 * does ownership transfer while held send any events?
 * When do entity.owner vs world.getLocalPlayer() change - it seems that in `transferOwnership` that the former has already changed but not the latter?
 *inside of `playerExit` callback is the player still in the array?
 Right after?